The best iPad Air cases in 2023

 Adjustability

 We all use our tablets differently.
-Some of tuck them into the crook of our arm like a clipboard.
+Some of us tuck them into the crook of our arm like a clipboard.
 Others always set them on the table as upright as possible.
 Artists choose to lay the iPad mostly flat on a table for optimal drawing angles.
 Before you buy a case, make sure that it will support your tablet in your preferred orientation.

 Some on this list have just a few specific angles at which they can rest.
-Others have more adjustments that can tilt, raise, and lower the device to meet your specific needs.
+Others have more fluid adjustments that can tilt, raise, and lower the device to meet your specific needs.
 You don’t want to be stuck trying to draw with a tablets that’s too upright or watch the latest Fast and Furious flick on a plane when the stand is too big for the tray table.

 Best overall: Zagg Pro Keys